-- The applicant is requesting a change in the land use designation for a tract of land containing approximately 15.7-acres from Medium Intensity Office uses to Single-Family Detached use. - The applicant plans to develop a single family subdivision - A companion zoning change request is on this agenda (09-16Z1 Hamilton Park Zoning).
-The zoning request would create a new planned development district (PD) based on the (SF-PH) Single Family Residential District with modified development standards
+- The applicant is requesting a change in the land use designation totaling approximately 13.7-acres from Medium Intensity Office uses to Single-Family Detached use. - The applicant plans to develop a single-family detached. - A companion annexation request is on this agenda for the subject property.
+The annexation is required prior to City Council taking action on this Comprehensive Plan amendment. - A companion zoning change request is on this agenda (11-16Z2 Trails at Arbor Hills Zoning).
+The zoning request would create a new planned development district (PD) based on the (SF-5/12) Single-Family Residential District with modified development standards.